thinktandem/thinktandem.io/src/content/articles/drupal8-file-to-media.md

 }
 ```

 Right before a rollback happens, the Event Subscriber goes through and checks the current migration's entity type and bundle for Media fields.
-If the field type exists, then it cycle though the field and grabs all the media ids to delete.
-Again, fairly straight forward and gets the job done.
-I am sure there are other ways to do this, but this is what I ended up with.
+If the field type exists, then it cycles though the field and grabs all the media ids to delete.
+Again, fairly straightforward... there could be other ways to do this, but this is what I ended up with.

 Conclusion
 ---------

-Sometimes when doing a Drupal 8 Migration existing plugins and other people's posts just don't get the task done.
+Sometimes when doing a Drupal 8 migration existing plugins and other people's posts just don't get the task done.
 The Migration API is robust and easy to tap into.
 This custom solution took me less than two hours to write and now the world can benefit from it.

-Never give up, never surrender!
+If you're ever stuck in a corner on a Drupal 8 migration, [reach out to us](https://thinktandem.io/contact) and we can help you out!